en fr de

 Marina Mattheoudakis, professor in Applied Linguistics at Aristotle University of Thessaloniki, Greece, has been the coordinator of the CLIL LOTE language descriptors working group.
 She briefly introduces the language descriptors for CLIL LOTE in the following video:

-• The sample lessons plans can be described and analysed based on the model ‘Vertical and horisontal transitions in CLIL’ (see below) that was developed by the project team drawing on the German FörMig-project German FörMig-project
+• The sample lessons plans can be described and analysed based on the model ‘Vertical and horizontal transitions in CLIL’ (see below) that was developed by the project team drawing on the German FörMig-project German FörMig-project

 The German project „FörMig – Förderung von Kindern und Jugendlichen mit Migrationshintergrund“ is e.g. described in Beacco et al. (2016, p.
 49).